vinceskahan/junk/README.md

 Done.
 ````

+As a final check, verify your WeeWX `public_html` tree was indeed copied to the remote server.

 ### AT THIS POINT YOUR SETUP IS COMPLETE

-Restart weewx and the rsync handler should work when
+Restart WeeWX and the rsync handler should work when
 your next report interval occurs.
 Check your remote
-system and your weewx logs to be certain.
+system and your WeeWX logs to be certain.